 Dish Network Corp.
-(DISH) lost three of four claims it brought against Walt Disney Co.
-(DIS)’s ESPN over terms of a sports programming contract, as a jury awarded Dish only $4.85 million of the $153 million it sought.
+(DISH:US) lost three of four claims it brought against Walt Disney Co.
+(DIS:US)’s ESPN over terms of a sports programming contract, as a jury awarded Dish only $4.85 million of the $153 million it sought.

 Satellite service Dish, the third largest pay-television provider, sued ESPN in 2009 for violating a so-called most- favored-nation clause in their distribution agreement, which it said requires the sports network to offer Dish the same terms it offers a competitor.
 The 10-person jury in Manhattan federal court reached the verdict yesterday in its second day of deliberations.

 The verdict comes the same week Cablevision Systems Corp.
-(CVC) filed an antitrust lawsuit against Viacom Inc. (VIAB) in the same court challenging the bundling of cable networks, a practice that has led to rising cable bills and ballooning channel lineups.
+(CVC:US) filed an antitrust lawsuit against Viacom Inc. (VIAB:US) in the same court challenging the bundling of cable networks, a practice that has led to rising cable bills and ballooning channel lineups.

 Media companies such as Viacom, News Corp.
-(NWSA) and Time Warner Inc. (TWX) have long packaged popular networks with lower-rated fare to promote new programming and boost revenue.
+(NWSA:US) and Time Warner Inc. (TWX:US) have long packaged popular networks with lower-rated fare to promote new programming and boost revenue.
 Viacom, which owns Nickelodeon and MTV, says the approach is similar to offering volume discounts, while Cablevision says that charging for mandatory bundles is illegal and anti-consumer.

 TV distributors pay ESPN and other cable programmers fees based on ratings and the number of subscribers.
 According to the media research firm SNL Kagan, ESPN charges TV providers about $5.13 a month per subscriber, one of the highest rates in the industry.